PrescienceLab/alaska-asplos24-artifact/README.md

   default-jre
 ```

-Additionally, we support evaluating the artifact in a docker container.
-Installation instructions for Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).

 One of the tools requires python [type annotations](https://docs.python.org/3/library/typing.html), which older versions of python 3 does not support.
 The Ubuntu 22.04 repos provide Python 3.10, which is sufficient.